Susan Blackmore: Personal life

 Blackmore is an advocate of secular spirituality, an atheist, a humanist, and a practitioner of Zen, although she identifies herself as "not a Buddhist" because she is not prepared to go along with any dogma.
 Blackmore is a patron of Humanists UK.
 She is an honorary associate of the National Secular Society.

 On 15 September 2010, Blackmore, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.

 Regarding her personal view on a scientific understanding of consciousness, she considers herself to be an illusionist; she believes phenomenal consciousness is an "illusion" and "grand delusion".

-She is married to the writer Adam Hart-Davis.
+Blackmore married Tom Troscianko in 1977 and divorced him in 2009.
+They had two children, Emily and Jolyon.
+She is now married to the writer Adam Hart-Davis.
 Blackmore endured a bout of chronic fatigue syndrome in 1995.